wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

           # chown -R elasticsearch: /etc/elasticsearch/certs
           # chmod -R 770 /etc/elasticsearch/certs

-        Depending of the Elasticsearch node in where you are deploying the certificates, you need to replace ``elasticsearch-node1`` by the name that you provided to the node in the `instances.yml` file (step 4.1).
+        Depending on the Elasticsearch node in where you are deploying the certificates, you need to replace ``elasticsearch-node1`` by the name that you provided to the node in the `instances.yml` file (step 4.1).

       4.5.
 In the Elasticsearch configuration file ``/etc/elasticsearch/elasticsearch.yml`` you have to review the path according with the previous step: